shabin5785/react-notes/Notes_2.md

   - Using react context, we can communicate with any prarent-child, by passing nested layers in between them.
 Wihtout that we need to pass props through all nested layers to reach lower level.
 Context object can be though of as a stream connecting source and provider.
 We can push data to it and get from it.

   - we use contextType static field in class to link context object.

+  - each provider in context creates its own stream or storage.